4BC

-4BC is a radio station in Brisbane, Queensland, owned by Nine Entertainment.
+4BC is a radio station in Brisbane, Queensland, owned by Tapt Media.
 It broadcasts on 882 kHz AM and is Brisbane's only commercial talkback station.

 While the station's broadcasting facility is at Cannon Hill, its transmitting tower is located in Wynnum West.

 On Friday, 8 October 2021, 4BC moved to 882 kHz, which was used by its sister station, 4BH, which moved to 1116 kHz.